-Average annual temperature has warmed 1.1°F since 1900.
+Average annual temperature has warmed 1.5°F since 1900.
 Under a higher emissions pathway, historically unprecedented warming is projected by the end of the 21st century.
 Extreme heat is of particular concern for the state’s urban areas where high temperatures and high humidity can cause dangerous health conditions.

 Ohio has experienced a significant increase in heavy rain events.
 Increases in winter and spring precipitation are projected and will raise the risk of springtime flooding.

 Severe drought is a risk to this agriculture-dependent state.
-Future projected temperature increases may increase the intensity of naturally-occurring droughts.
+Future projected temperature increases may increase the intensity of naturally occurring droughts

 Ohio’s mid-latitude location in the interior and away from the coasts of the North American continent results in a climate with a large range in temperature, with warm, humid summers and cold winters.
 The lack of large mountain barriers to the north or south also contributes to the range of conditions that affect the state, allowing for incursions of very cold air masses from the Arctic in the winter as well as warm and humid air masses from the Gulf of Mexico in the summer.
 Lake Erie has a large influence on the local climate.
 Near-shore locations are considerably warmer during the winter and cooler during the summer than locations farther away from the shores.
-Lake effect snow, caused by the warming and moistening of arctic air masses over the Great Lakes, is a hazard along the southeastern shoreline of Lake Erie.
+Lake-effect snow, caused by the warming and moistening of arctic air masses over the Great Lakes, is a hazard along the southeastern shoreline of Lake Erie.

-Although annual precipitation projections are uncertain, winter and spring precipitation are projected to increase (Figure 5).
+Although annual precipitation projections are uncertain, winter and spring precipitation is projected to increase (Figure 5).
 In addition, extreme precipitation is projected to increase, potentially causing more frequent and intense floods.
 Heavier precipitation and higher temperatures raise the risk of springtime flooding, posing a threat to Ohio’s agricultural industry by delaying planting and resulting in loss of yield.